orsonteodoro/nano-ycmd/README.md

 The features below are still in development.
 Some may be feature complete.

-Do Alt \` to bring up the completer commands menu
+Do Alt-\` to bring up the completer commands menu

-To execute a completer command do Ctrl letter
+To execute a completer command do Ctrl-letter

+To exit the completer commands do Ctrl-space

 Some completer commands may not work for the particular language that you working with.